Table of Contents

 - Tagines and Stews: Use as a powerful flavour boost to your tagines, stews or any other slow-cooked one-pot dishes

-The paste differs slightly from the powdered version, using dried red chilies soaked in water and blended with spices, salt, lemon juice and olive oil.
-Harissa paste definitely embodies the deepest flavor and has a wonderful umami kick.
-More than just a spice for cooking, it can also be used as a condiment with bread, cheese and dips.
+The paste differs slightly from the powdered version, using dried red chillies soaked in water and blended with spices, salt, lemon juice and olive oil.
+Harissa paste has the deepest and strongest flavour, with a wonderful warming kick.
+More than just a condiment for cooking, it can also be used as a seasoning for bread, cheese and dips or blended into oil or yoghurt as a side sauce.

 Typical Harissa Powder Ingredients Contain: